The Omega Code: Production and distribution

 The film was produced by Code Productions in conjunction with Eclipse Catering, TBN's Gener8Xion Entertainment and TBN Films.
 It was first aired on Trinity Broadcasting Network in 1999, and then distributed by the now bankrupt Good Times Home Video Corporation to both VHS and DVD formats in 2000, and released over the internet in 2002.
+The film is available in digital media at iTunes Store and Google Play Store for Apple and Android owners to purchase.